Have you ever wondered why Carnations are the Official Mother's Day Flowers?

 The second Sunday in May became the official day of celebration.

-The carnation as an official Mother’s Day flower gained widespread fame and it was Anna's choice of flower because they were her mother’s favourite blooms.
+flower because they were her mother’s favourite blooms.
 Such is the popularity of the carnation as a traditional Mother’s Day gift across the world, that it has become a symbol of motherly love.

 This Mother's Day we have put together a variety of carnation bouquets and partnering with some local favourite brands to pamper mummies!

-Check out our thoughtful selections of Mother's Day gifts pairing with flowers
+Check out our thoughtful selections of Mother's Day gifts pairing with flowers.

 XoXo,